sholladay/hapi-doorkeeper/README.md

 Begins a user session.
 If a session is already active, the user will be given the opportunity to log in with a different account.

-If users deny access to a [social](https://auth0.com/docs/identityproviders) account, they will be redirected back to the login page so that they may try again, because they probably clicked the wrong account or provider by accident.
-Other login errors will be returned to the client with a 401 Unauthorized status.
+Login errors will be returned to the client with a 401 Unauthorized status.
 You may use [`hapi-error-page`](https://github.com/sholladay/hapi-error-page) or [`onPreResponse`](https://hapijs.com/api#error-transformation) to display beautiful HTML pages for them.

 After logging in, users are redirected to the URL specified in the `next` query parameter, which defaults to `/`, the root of the server.